sul-dlss/DeveloperPlaybook/best-practices/folio_sdr_integrations.md

 As of Sep 2025, the following apps connect to Folio.
 See https://github.com/search?q=org%3Asul-dlss%20gem%20%27folio_client%27&type=code

-- DSA
+They use the folio-client gem: https://github.com/sul-dlss/folio_client

+- DSA - connects to Folio to fetch marc records (to lookup metadata by barcode/key), and write marc records (when released to Searchworks for example)
-- Google Books
+- Google Books - connects to Folio to fetch marc records when harvesting google books
-- Rialto-orgs
-- Argo
-- Hydra ETD
-- Heracles
+- Rialto-orgs - connects to Folio during scheduled data harvests (every ~2 weeks) to pull information about a users' primary department affiliation
+- Argo - connects to Folio to verify a catalog record exists when a user enters a barcode/key during registration
+- Hydra ETD - connects to Folio to check if an ETD is cataloged, and then to write the stub marc record
+- Heracles ETD - connects to Folio to check if an ETD is cataloged, and then to write the stub marc record

 ### Integration Tests